What is an Interspecies Council?

 As a tufted duck, we are excluded from the river… Humans are partitioning off different areas.
 We could never tell them ‘you’re not allowed in some part of your city’.

-— Tufted Duck, from the River Roding Interspecies Council
+— Voice of the Tufted Duck, from the River Roding Interspecies Council

 As developing policies require thinking far into the future, mitigating risks and planning with uncertainty, imagination can help us experiment, test what works and identify what can be explored further.